Automate

 • Same Before All / After All / Pre-Script / Post-Script hooks

-• Exit codes (0 pass / 1 fail) — gate deployments from your pipeline
+• Exit codes (0 pass / 1 fail) to gate deployments from your pipeline

-• Real-time TUI dashboard — live charts, error breakdown, anomaly detection
+• Real-time TUI dashboard with live charts, error breakdown, and anomaly detection

 • Five test types built-in: load, stress, spike, soak, custom